Is your Ring No Answer (RNA) value too high?

 Real-life answering patterns

-Fig 1. below shows incidence of connect time for all connected calls, both live and machine.
+The graph shows incidence of connect time for all connected calls, both live and machine.
 The data is taken from a large UK-based corporate customer who outsources some of their customer acquisition programs.

 The customer had Ring No Answer set to 22 seconds.
 The sample covers around 30,700 calls answered by a live person.